Value Management in Projects – Definition and Goals

-Value management is a combination of planning tools and methods to find the optimum balance of project benefits in relation to project costs and risks.
-It is the process of planning, assessing and developing the project in order to make the right decisions about the optimized balance of the benefits, risks and costs.
-Project value management allows increasing the likelihood of producing the deliverables and creating the benefits.
+Value management is a combination of planning tools and methods to find the optimum balance of project benefits in relation to costs and risks.
+It is the process of planning, assessing, and developing the project to make the right decisions about the optimized balance of the benefits, risks, and costs.
+Project value management allows for increasing the likelihood of producing the deliverables and creating the benefits.

-Following the given value management definition, a project manager needs to know how to critically appraise and analyze all tasks, activities and processes involved in the project in order to determine whether better value alternatives or solutions are available and to apply right decisions.
-The main idea is to ensure the number of wasteful processes is reduced and inefficiency in specific aspects of project implementation is avoided.
+Following the given value management definition, a project manager needs to know how to critically appraise and analyze all tasks, activities, and processes involved in the project to determine whether better value alternatives or solutions are available and to apply the right decisions.
+The main idea here is to minimize the number of wasteful processes and avoid inefficiency in specific aspects of project implementation.

-The importance of implementing project value management consists in enabling customers to set and achieve their needs through workshops and status meetings that facilitate teamwork, collaboration and end-user buy-in.
-Implementation of various value management models allows focusing on function and value for money, not cutting cost.
+The importance of implementing project value management is enabling customers to set and achieve their needs through workshops and status meetings that facilitate teamwork, collaboration, and end-user buy-in.
+In addition, implementing various value management models allows for focusing on function and value for money rather than cutting costs.

 The Goals of Managing Project Value

 Managing project value is a continuous enhancement process.
-Although it’s not about reducing cost, the tools and methods of this process aim at achieving the required quality of the project product throughout the project implementation process.
-The main purpose consists in maximizing project value in relation to the constraints of time, cost and quality.
-Risks play the pivotal role when managing cost, time and quality, so they should be also addressed by the value management process.
+Although it’s about something other than reducing cost, this process’s tools and methods aim to achieve the required quality of the project product throughout the project implementation process.

-Multiple methods and approaches for managing value pursue one and the same set of goals, including the following ones:
+Multiple methods and approaches for managing value pursue the same set of goals, including the following ones:

-- To achieve a better understanding of business needs of the performing organization
+- To achieve a better understanding of the business needs of the performing organization

-- To set simple and clear definition of specific stakeholder needs
+- To set a simple and straightforward definition of specific stakeholder needs

 - To achieve optimum value for money while satisfying the range of customer requirements